 - Anything done knowingly contrary to justice, honesty, principle, or good morals.

 - An act of baseness, vileness, or depravity in the private and social duties which a man owes to his fellow men or to society in general.

 - Something immoral in itself, regardless of whether it is punishable by law.
 The doing of the act itself, and not its prohibition by statute, fixes the moral turpitude.

-- Immoral conduct is that conduct which is willful, flagrant, or shameless, and which shows a moral indifference to the opinion of the good and respectable members of the community.
+- Immoral conduct is that conduct which is willful, flagrant, or shameless.
+Behavior that shows a moral indifference to the opinion of the good and respectable members of the community.

-In latin, we would refer to a crime of moral turpitude as malum in se which means “wrong in itself” – a collection of crimes which are traditional and not just created by statute, which are malum prohibitum.
+In Latin, we would refer to a crime of moral turpitude as malum in se which means “wrong in itself”.
+It is a collection of crimes that are traditional and not just created by statute, which is malum prohibitum.

-There is not bright line dividing crimes of moral turpitude from the rest.
-Certainly, under any definition would fall crimes like Theft, Burglary, Assault, Rape, Murder and variations of those crimes.
+There is no bright line dividing crimes of moral turpitude from the rest.
+Certainly, under any definition would fall crimes like Theft, Burglary, Assault, Rape, Murder, and variations of those crimes.
 Because the definition of a crime of moral turpitude depends on the subjective opinions of society, the category can broaden based on the type of individual analyzing a criminal record.
 One good example would be the crime of Driving While Intoxicated.
-While most people would consider this a serious public safety and traffic related offense, there are a good amount of people who would characterize DWI as a crime of moral turpitude.
+While most people would consider this a serious public safety and traffic-related offense, there are a good amount of people who would characterize DWI as a crime of moral turpitude.